Bigg Boss Kannada: Broadcast

-Season's summary
+Season summaries

 Season 1

 The first season of Bigg Boss Kannada was launched in 2013 and derived many of its concepts from the sixth season of the original Bigg Boss including the visual elements and the house itself, with slight alterations.
 'Howdu Swami!' ('Yes Sir!') was adopted as the slogan for this season and the theme song for the show was sung by Vijay Prakash.
 The show was aired on ETV Kannada from Mondays to Saturdays from 8 pm to 9 pm, premiering on 24 March 2013.
 The tasks and house activities would take place from Mondays to Thursdays following a special episode on Fridays, 'Varada Kathe Kicchana Jothe' ('The Week's Story with Kiccha') in which the show's host Sudeep would appear and carryout the eviction for the week.
 Sudeep's appearance would continue on the next day's special episode, 'Super Saturday with Sudeep' where an interview of the evicted contestant and a promotion for an upcoming movie would take place with a celebrity guest on the stage with Sudeep.
 The programming that included the unseen content, 'Bigg Boss Unseen' was aired from 11 pm to 12 am on weeknights.
 A marathon of all the episodes of the week would run on Sundays from morning.
 All the episodes were available online on YouTube and the official website of Bigg Boss Kannada after the original airing.
 The finale of the show was aired on 30 June 2013.
 Post conclusion of the season, a spin-off programming 'Bigg Boss Autograph' was aired on the same time-slot which consisted of interviews on the journey of fellow contestants in the show.
 As of date, the episodes from this season are not available online.